The Mount Usu Ropeway, also known as the Usuzan Ropeway, is a fantastic spot for sweeping views of Lake Tōya (Tōyako) and steaming hot volcanoes.

 To make the most of the ropeway and to have the opportunity to see Mount Usu’s crater, we recommend going in the summer.
 This is also when fireworks shoot off every night from Lake Tōya.

 It closes for more than half of January, depending on weather conditions.
 Check the website for up-to-date opening and closing times.
-It won’t likely ever be overly crowded.
+It is unlikely to be overly crowded at any time.

 What’s near the Mt.
 Usu Ropeway and Tōyako Observatory?

 Right next door to the ropeway’s entrance at the bottom of Mt.
-Usu is a memorial hall for Masao Mimatsu, a postmaster, and somewhat a local hero, who bought the land that Mt.
-Shōwa-shinzan resides on.
+Usu is a memorial hall for Masao Mimatsu, a postmaster and somewhat of a local hero, who bought the land that Mt.
+Shōwa-shinzan sits on.
 He was an avid painter and recorded the formation of the small mountain through sketches — you can see these in the hall.

 Of course, there are plenty of other things to see and do near Lake Tōya, including boat rides, hot springs, and Tōyako Visitor Center.

-How to get to the Mt.
-Usu Ropeway and Tōyako Observatory?
+How to get to the Usuzan Ropeway and Tōyako Observatory?

 If you are coming from JR Tōya Station, take the bus bound for Tōyako Onsen and get off at the last stop, Tōyako Onsen Bus Terminal (15 minutes).
-Then, change for a taxi (around ¥2,000) or bus bound for Shōwa Shinzan (15 minutes).
-Note that the latter bus does not run during winter (currently suspended, check here for up-to-date timetable).
+Then, change to a taxi (around ¥2,000) or bus bound for Shōwa Shinzan (15 minutes); note that this bus does not run during winter.
+(The service is currently suspended, check here for an up-to-date timetable).